My previous Asian reviews:

-Before I start talking about the flight, I would like to say a few words about the tariff policy and service of the carrier HK Express.
+Before starting the story about the flight, I would like to say a few words about the tariff policy and service of the carrier HK Express.

-The airline from Hong Kong HK Express positions itself as a low-cost airline.
-Nevertheless, the carrier offers a service of a fairly high level.
-The tariff policy is based on the offer of minimum prices for light travel.
-Then there are higher fares for travel with luggage - several levels for 20, 25, 30 kg of luggage carried.
-Seat selection in the cabin is paid.
-Food and drinks on board are also paid, but the range of food and drinks offered is quite large.
+Airline from Hong Kong HK Express positions itself as a low-cost carrier.
+However, the carrier offers a fairly high level of service.
+The tariff policy is based on offering minimum prices for traveling light.
+Then there are higher rates for trips with luggage - several levels for 20, 25, 30 kg of luggage carried.
+The choice of a seat in the cabin is paid.
+Meals and drinks on board are also paid, but the range of dishes and drinks on offer is quite large.

-At the time of my departure from Nha Trang, the terminal was in the final stages of construction, but had not yet been launched.
-I was only able to look at it from afar.
+At the time of my departure from Nha Trang, the terminal was at the final stage of construction, but had not yet been launched.
+I only managed to look at it from afar.

-My flight was still taking off from the old Terminal 1, which is now used for domestic flights.
+My flight took off from the old terminal 1, which is now used for domestic flights.

 Terminal 1 is quite cramped inside, but with a rather pleasant station square.
-In front of it there is a spacious parking lot for taxis.
+There is a spacious taxi rank in front of it.

-Places of embarkation / disembarkation of passengers are covered with a large canopy that protects against the scorching tropical sun.
+Passengers pick up/drop off areas are covered with a large canopy that protects from the scorching tropical sun.

-Next to Terminal 1 is the airport administration office.
+Next to the terminal 1 is the airport administration office.

-Opposite the entrance, in a small square, there is a street cafГ©.
-Good Vietnamese food and nice prices.
-Before the flight, you can have a good snack.
+Opposite the entrance, in a small square, there is a street cafe.
+Good Vietnamese food and reasonable prices.
+You can have a good meal before the flight.

-Go inside.
+We go inside.
 The common area is a large hall.
-On the two sides, opposite each other, there are reception desks.
+On the two sides, opposite each other, there are check-in counters.

-On the one hand, the international departures check-in area:
+On the one hand, the international check-in area:

-General view of the terminal from the escalator leading to the security area on the second floor:
+General view of the terminal from the escalator leading to the screening area on the second floor:

-Baggage claim hall nearby.
-Clearly visible through transparent walls.
+Luggage claim is nearby.
+It is clearly visible through the transparent walls.

 Special control and departure area is located on the second floor of the terminal, where you can climb the stairs or escalator.
-To illustrate, I use the photo from the previous review, when I first arrived in Nha Trang.
+For illustration, I use a photo from a previous review when I just arrived in Nha Trang.

-Despite the fact that there are relatively few departing flights at the airport, the clean area is cramped.
-The departure hall reminded me of the same cramped airport in Krasnodar.
+Despite the fact that there are relatively few departing flights at the airport, it is a little crowded in a clean area.
+The departure hall reminded me of the same cramped Krasnodar airport.

-As befits an international airport, there is a Duti-Free shop, modest in size.
+As befits an international airport, there is a duty-free shop here, modest in size.